By setting aside around P200 per month for health card, you can be able to avail of the following benefits:

 However, Mark and Mica could not yet breathe a sigh of relief.
 As Sam was scheduled to be discharged from a private hospital, here came another difficult part -paying the hospital bills.

 In a 2019 survey conducted by PhilCare, it was revealed that 40% of Filipinos cannot afford to pay their hospital bills.
 This study has confirmed what we already know is true: healthcare in the Philippines remains unaffordable and it continues to become more expensive.
 This is why the need for healthcare coverage has never been clearer.

 Thankfully, Mica and Mark have seen this life event coming.
 And when it came, they were more than prepared.

 “Ayaw natin magkasakit mga anak natin.
 Bukod sa meron tayong emotional burden, makaka-experience din tayo ng physical exhaustion and financial stress.
 As much as possible, tanggalin natin yung financial stress by getting the coverage or health card for our children,” Mica said, citing the importance of availing child health insurance plans.

-“This is why nag-invest kami sa health card from Insular Life for our sixteen-month old baby,” Mica said.
+“This is why nag-invest kami sa health card for our sixteen-month old baby,” Mica said.

 Because of it, they do not need to pay big out-of-pocket medical expenses.
 From almost P60 000, Mica just spent P4,000 for Sam’s hospitalization, with the COVID test and PPE not covered by child health insurance.